-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options Weighted Average Exercise Price of Outstanding Options Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans Equity Compensation Plans Approved by Security Holders (1) 2001 Plan (2) 3,960,000 2005 Outside Directors Equity Award Plan (3) 90,924 2020 LTIP (4) 4,646,829 Equity Compensation Plans Not Approved by Security Holders Total:
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options Weighted Average Exercise Price of Outstanding Options Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans Equity Compensation Plans Approved by Security Holders (1) 2001 Plan (2) 3,990,000 2005 Outside Directors Equity Award Plan (3) 65,238 2006 LTIP (4) 516,473 2020 LTIP (5) 5,000,000 Equity Compensation Plans Not Approved by Security Holders Total:

-- (1) Information as of October 31, 2020.
-See "Compensation Discussion and Analysis Elements of Our Compensation Program Long-Term Incentive Plan" for a description of the 2020 LTIP and "Director Compensation for Fiscal 2020 Director Compensation Arrangements" for a description of the 2005 Outside Director Equity Award Plan. - (2) The 2001 Management Equity Incentive and Compensation Plan (the "2001 Plan") provides for the award of incentive and nonqualified stock options and restricted and performance shares of Class A Common Stock to key employees.
+- (1) Information as of October 31, 2021.
+See "Compensation Discussion and Analysis Elements of Our Compensation Program Long-Term Incentive Plan" for a description of the 2020 LTIP and "Director Compensation for Fiscal 2021 Director Compensation Arrangements" for a description of the 2005 Outside Director Equity Award Plan. - (2) The 2001 Management Equity Incentive and Compensation Plan (the "2001 Plan") provides for the award of incentive and nonqualified stock options and restricted and performance shares of Class A Common Stock to key employees.
 The 2001 Plan contains a formula for calculating the number of shares available for future issuance.
-This formula provides that the maximum number of shares which may be issued each calendar year under the 2001 Plan is equal to the sum of (a) 5.0% of the total outstanding shares as of the last day of our immediately preceding fiscal year, plus (b) any shares related to awards under the 2001 Plan that, in whole or in part, expire or are unexercised, forfeited, or otherwise not issued to a participant or returned to the 2001 Plan, plus (c) any unused portion of the shares available under (a), above, for the immediately preceding two fiscal years as a result of not being made subject to a grant or award in such preceding two fiscal years.
-The approximate number of shares that may be issued under the 2001 Plan in fiscal 2020 is 3,960,000 shares.
-The maximum number of shares that may be issued under the 2001 Plan with respect to incentive stock options is 5,000,000 shares, with 1,072,311 shares remaining available for future issuance under this limitation.
-Stock options have not been issued under the 2001 Plan since 2006. - (3) Shares of our Class A Common Stock may be issued under the 2005 Outside Directors Equity Award Plan. - (4) Shares of our Class A and/or B Common Stock may be issued under the 2020 LTIP.
+This formula provides that the maximum number of shares which may be issued each calendar year under the 2001 Plan is equal to the sum of (a) 5.0% of the total outstanding shares as of the last day of our immediately preceding fiscal year, plus (b) any shares related to awards under the 2001 Plan that, in whole or in part, expire or are unexercised, forfeited, or otherwise not issued to a participant or returned to the 2001 Plan, plus (c) any unused portion of the shares available under (a), above, for the immediately preceding two fiscal years a result of not being made subject to a grant or award in such preceding two fiscal years.
+The approximate number of shares that may be issued under the 2001 Plan with respect to incentive stock options is 5,000,000 shares, with 1,072,311 shares remaining available for future issuance under this limitation.
+Stock options have not been issued under the 2001 Plan since 2006. - (3) Shares of our Class A Common Stock may be issued under the 2005 Outside Directors Equity Award Plan. - (4) Shares of our Class A and/or B Common Stock may be awarded under the 2006 LTIP.
+At the 2020 annual meeting, stockholders approved adding 750,000 shares to the 2006 LTIP.
+On February 28, 2020, 153,275 shares were issued for the 2017-2019 performance period.
+On January 19, 2021, 80,252 shares were issued for the 2018-2020 performance period.
+On December 16, 2021, 46,518 shares were issued for the 2019-2021 performance period. - (5) Shares of our Class A and/or B Common Stock may be awarded under the 2020 LTIP.
+To date, no shares have been issued under the 2020 LTIP, As of October 31, 2021, 144,380 and 131,522 RSUs and 253,866 and 240,235 PSUs were granted under the 2020 LTIP for the 2020-2022 and the 2021-2023 performance periods, respectively.
+These amounts do not include cash equivalent RSUs and PSUs issued to participants in select countries where impediments exist related to the issuance of stock.
+Stock units are subject to forfeiture upon termination of employment and for failure to achieve performance targets.
+Stock awards under the 2020 LTIP will not occur until after fiscal year-end 2022.

-Outstanding Equity Awards at Fiscal Year-End 2020
+Outstanding Equity Awards at Fiscal Year-End 2021

-The following table summarizes the outstanding stock awards held by each NEO as of October 31, 2020.
+The following table summarizes the outstanding stock awards held by each NEO as of October 31, 2021.
 There are no outstanding stock options.